 How to apply for PMMSY?

-In order to apply for the PMMSY scheme beneficiary need to go through the process that we have discussed below:
+In order to apply for the PMMSY scheme beneficiaries need to go through the process that we have discussed below:

 FAQs

-The scheme which was launched by PM Modi on 10th September for the fisheries sector of India is known as Pradhan Mantri Matsya Sampada Yojana
+The scheme, which PM Modi launched on 10 September for the fisheries sector of India, is known as Pradhan Mantri Matsya Sampada Yojana.

 increase the production and productivity of fish